NjegosP/interviewQuestions/js/questions.md

 ### 18. **What is a JavaScript module and how do you use ES6 modules?**

-**Sample Answer**:
-A JavaScript module is a file that encapsulates code and exports values for use in other files.
+A **JavaScript module** is a file that encapsulates code and exports values for use in other files.
 ES6 modules use `import` and `export` syntax, enabling better code organization and encapsulation.
 Modules are loaded asynchronously in browsers and natively supported in modern JavaScript.

 **Connected Questions**: [#8](#8)